ufs-community/land-DA_workflow/docs/source/BackgroundInfo/Introduction.rst

 This User's Guide provides guidance for running the Unified Forecast System (:term:`UFS`) offline Land Data Assimilation (DA) System.
 Land DA is an offline version of the Noah Multi-Physics (Noah-MP) land surface model (LSM) used in the `UFS Weather Model <https://github.com/ufs-community/ufs-weather-model>`__ (WM).
 Its data assimilation framework uses the Joint Effort for Data assimilation Integration (:term:`JEDI`) software.
-The offline UFS Land Data Assimilation (Land DA) System currently only works with snow data.
+The offline UFS Land DA System currently only works with snow data.
 Thus, this User's Guide focuses primarily on the snow DA process.

 Since the last release, developers have added a variety of features:

-* Capability to use the Noah-MP land component of the UFS rather than the Common Community Physics Package (CCPP) Noah-MP LSM implementation
+* Integration of the UFS Noah-MP land component into the Land DA System for use as an alternative to the Common Community Physics Package (CCPP) Noah-MP LSM land driver
-* Updated model forcing options for use of the UFS land component
+* Model forcing options for use with the UFS land component:

    * Provided a new analysis option in the cubed-sphere native grid using GSWP3 forcing
-   * Provided an artificial GHCN snow depth observation
+   * Established global land grid-point consistency with the head of the UFS WM baseline test cases (New global land grid point is changed from 18360 to 18322.)
-* Added a new sample configuration (``settings_DA_cycle_gswp3``)
+   * Added a new sample configuration file (``settings_DA_cycle_gswp3``)
-* Included an additional ECMWF ERA5 reanalysis forcing option (for 2019-12-21) in the existing vector-to-tile conversion analysis process
+   * Included an additional ECMWF ERA5 reanalysis forcing option in the existing vector-to-tile conversion analysis process

-* Established global land grid-point consistency with the head of the UFS WM baseline test cases
-   * New global land grid point is changed from 18360 to 18322
+* CTest suite upgrades --- the ERA5 CTests now test the operability of seven major components of Land DA: vector2tile, create_ens, letkfoi_snowda, apply_jediincr, tile2vector, land_driver, and UFS datm_land.
-* Updated the JEDI :term:`DA <data assimilation>` framework analysis code base to use JEDI Skylab v4.0
+* Upgrade of JEDI :term:`DA <data assimilation>` framework to use JEDI Skylab v4.0 (`PR #28 <https://github.com/ufs-community/land-DA_workflow/pull/28>`__)
-* Updated the Singularity container (ubuntu20.04-intel-ue-landda-v1.2.0.img) to support the changes described above
-* Updated the CTest suite
-* Updated sample datasets for the release (see the `Land DA data bucket <https://registry.opendata.aws/noaa-ufs-land-da/>`__)
+* Updates to sample datasets for the release (see the `Land DA data bucket <https://registry.opendata.aws/noaa-ufs-land-da/>`__)
+* Singularity/Apptainer container (``ubuntu20.04-intel-ue-landda-v1.2.0.img``) updates to support the changes described above
-* Updated documentation to reflect the changes above
+* Documentation updates to reflect the changes above

 The Land DA System citation is as follows and should be used when presenting results based on research conducted with the Land DA System:

 UFS Development Team.
-(2023, March 6).
-Unified Forecast System (UFS) Land Data Assimilation (DA) System (Version v1.0.0).
+(2023, December 8).
+Unified Forecast System (UFS) Land Data Assimilation (DA) System (Version v1.2.0).
 Zenodo. https://doi.org/10.5281/zenodo.7675721

 Organization
 **************

-This User's Guide is organized into four sections: (1) *Background Information*; (2) *Building, Running, and Testing* the Land DA System; (3) *Customizing the Workflow*; and (4) *Reference*.
+This User's Guide is organized into four sections: (1) *Background Information*; (2) *Building, Running, and Testing the Land DA System*; (3) *Customizing the Workflow*; and (4) *Reference*.

 Background Information
 ========================